jaredbwasserman/drift/README.md

 1. Add config menu in Interface Addons menu
    1. Global reset button in config menu (wipes state)

-## Fixlist
+## To Fix
 1. Verify Classic WoW works as expected
 1. Fix bug where frame resets from hotkey when on other tab
-1. Fix bug where PlayerTalentFrame moves after any button press
+1. Fix bug where PlayerTalentFrame moves after any button clicked